xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

 You will also have to add ``lib_sdram`` to the ``USED_MODULES`` field of your application Makefile.

-|sdram| server and client are instantiated as parallel tasks that run in a
-``par`` statement.
-The client (application on most cases) can connect to the server via

-a streaming channel.
+SDRAM server and client are instantiated as parallel tasks that run in a ``par`` statement.
+The client (application on most cases) can connect to the server via a streaming channel.

 For example, the following code instantiates an SDRAM server